PUBLICATION ETHICS

 • Submission to Multiple Journals

-If manuscript submitted to LAJ and manuscript submitted to another journal are significantly overlapped meaning use of identical or almost identical figures and identical or slightly modified text for one half or more of the paper.
+If manuscript submitted to JLAP and manuscript submitted to another journal are significantly overlapped meaning use of identical or almost identical figures and identical or slightly modified text for one half or more of the paper.
 Whether detected in any stage, it is considered and treated as a severe plagiarism case and the manuscript shall be rejected.

 In any other cases, additional qualifications will be considered specifically for acceptance by the editorial board.